 If you are a faculty member teaching a writing-intensive course, you can apply for a course-embedded tutor.
 An embedded tutor is dedicated for three hours per week to supporting you and your students in one of your courses.

-To inform your students about the Writing Center and the services that we offer, please use our syllabus statement on your course syllabi and within your Canvas course.
+To inform your students about the Writing Center and the services that we offer, please use our syllabus statement on your course syllabi.
+We have also created two Canvas modules that you can embed in your course--one for graduate students and one for undergraduates.

 We greatly appreciate the support of professors across campus in promoting the Writing Center to students; however, we have limited resources, and unfortunately, we cannot support required use of our services.
 We also request that you do not incentivize your students to use our tutoring services (e.g., in the form of students earning points or extra credit for having a tutoring session).
 For more information, please read our full statement on this topic.